 Showing News articles tagged with Women engineers

-- Professor and Dean of Graduate Education Karen Panetta spoke to Business Insider about the growing role of artificial intelligence software and early-stage humanoid robots in pre-K and kindergarten.
+- Dean of Graduate Education Karen Panetta spoke to TechRepublic about the place of Java in the new era of computer programming.